Skip to content

 Auth - Access Key

 The recommended way to authenticate widgets.
 Your backend exchanges access credentials for a short-lived JWT, which is injected into the widget tag as an HTML attribute.
+User identity is signed into that token request server-side, so no browser-visible user identifiers are needed on the widget tag.
 No persistent auth endpoint needed.

 When to use